colethedj/yt-dlp-dev/README.md

 3. **pip and other locations in `PYTHONPATH`**
     * Plugin packages can be installed and managed using `pip`.
 See [yt-dlp-sample-plugins](https://github.com/yt-dlp/yt-dlp-sample-plugins) for an example.
-      * Note: plugin files between plugin packages installed with pip must have unique filenames
+      * Note: plugin files between plugin packages installed with pip must have unique filenames.
     * Any path in `PYTHONPATH` is searched in for the `yt_dlp_plugins` namespace folder.
       * Note: This does not apply for Pyinstaller/py2exe builds.

-.zip, .egg and .whl archives containing a `yt_dlp_plugins` namespace folder in their root are also supported.
-These can be placed in the same locations `yt_dlp_plugins` namespace folders can be found.
+`.zip`, `.egg` and `.whl` archives containing a `yt_dlp_plugins` namespace folder in their root are also supported as plugin packages.
 - e.g. `${XDG_CONFIG_HOME}/yt-dlp/plugins/mypluginpkg.zip` where `mypluginpkg.zip` contains `yt_dlp_plugins/<type>/myplugin.py`

 Run yt-dlp with `--verbose`/`-v` to check if the plugin has been loaded.

 ## Developing Plugins

-See [yt-dlp-sample-plugins](https://github.com/yt-dlp/yt-dlp-sample-plugins) for a sample plugin package with instructions on how to set up an environment for plugin development.
+See the [yt-dlp-sample-plugins](https://github.com/yt-dlp/yt-dlp-sample-plugins) repo for a template plugin package and the [Plugin Development](https://github.com/yt-dlp/yt-dlp/wiki/Plugin-Development) section of the wiki for a plugin development guide.

 All public classes with a name ending in `IE`/`PP` are imported from each file for extractors and postprocessors repectively.
 This respects underscore prefix (e.g. `_MyBasePluginIE` is private) and `__all__`.
 Modules can similarly be excluded by prefixing the module name with an underscore (e.g. `_myplugin.py`)

 To replace an existing extractor with a subclass of one, set the `plugin_name` class keyword argument (e.g. `MyPluginIE(ABuiltInIE, plugin_name='myplugin')` will replace `ABuiltInIE` with `MyPluginIE`).
 Due to the mechanics behind this, you should exclude the subclass extractor from being imported separately by making it private using one of the methods described above.

-If you are a plugin author, add [yt-dlp-plugins](https://github.com/topics/yt-dlp-plugins) as a topic to your repository for discoverability
+If you are a plugin author, add [yt-dlp-plugins](https://github.com/topics/yt-dlp-plugins) as a topic to your repository for discoverability.

 See the [Developer Instructions](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#developer-instructions) on how to write and test an extractor.